fxmbx/DSA-GoLang/Chapter1/StructuralPatterns/Readme.md

 - composite and component classes: implement the compoonent interface
 - client: interacts with the component interface to invoke the composite

-# decorator: allows dynamically add new features/behaviour to existing object at runtime by plaicing them inside special wrapper object. the single responsiblity princple can be achieved with this pattern. 💅
+## decorator: allows dynamically add new features/behaviour to existing object at runtime by plaicing them inside special wrapper object. the single responsiblity princple can be achieved with this pattern. 💅

-# facade : (the principal front of a building) is used as an abstract subsystem interface with a helper. it hides complexity(implementation details) of underlying system by providing simple/single interface.🪄
+## facade : (the principal front of a building) is used as an abstract subsystem interface with a helper. it hides complexity(implementation details) of underlying system by providing simple/single interface.🪄

-# flyweight
+# flyweight: allows programs to support large numbers of objects while keeping memory usage low. allows sharing parts of the object’s state among multiple objects.
+Flyweight saves RAM memory by caching the same information used by different objects.

 # private class